 - Include typed name and provider phone number

 - THP Facility name (where applicable) – Alaska only

 Please refer to VA’s Facility Contact Information for Care Coordination for assistance in returning medical documentation.

-Your Provider Agreement specifies the contractual rates for services provided to CCN beneficiaries by incorporating references to the Alaska VA Professional Fee Schedule, the Alaska VA Fee Schedule and VA Maximum Allowable (Allowed) Charges.
-These VA fee schedules may be found below:
+Your Provider Agreement specifies the contractual rates for services provided to CCN beneficiaries by incorporating references to the Alaska VA Professional Fee Schedule, the Alaska VA Fee Schedule and VA Maximum Allowable (Allowed) Charges as well a percentage of Provider's billed charges.
+The VA fee schedules may be found below for reference:

 Drive-Time and Appointing for Veterans in Alaska

 The following are VA standards for drive-time and appointing for Veterans in Alaska: